Rotini-jiang/3004-group-project/intuo2/readme.txt

+This folder is the notification that:
-files are under the path: /Intuo2/app/src/main/java/com/example/, please create or modify classes there The project has been rewrote in Intuo2, Intuo folder will not be updated since all new code goes into Intuo2
+The project has been rewrote in Intuo2, Intuo folder will not be updated since all new code goes into Intuo2.zip please download the Intuo2.zip to use the program